Unable to Verify Account Name or Password: 12 Quick Fixes for

 What if the error happens with only one specific email provider?

 Check that provider's service status page or reach out to their support team.
-It could be a temporary lock or outage.
+It could be a temporary server outage, security lockdown, or provider-specific configuration change requiring updated server settings.